dnsimple/dnsimple-support/content/articles/dns-hosting.md

 </div>

-THe DNS zone is automatically inactive for each new domain or zone added to an account, whether you register/transfer the domain or simply add it.
+The DNS zone is automatically inactive for each new domain or zone added to an account, whether you register/transfer the domain or simply add it.

 ## Deactivating a DNS zone